Game of Thrones: Westeros Houses

 As part of the League system, the UX team worked on a chat system whereby they could chat with others, send gifts, and also start a rally.
 The design team, including product and UX, discussed if coins and rewards should be collected in one central location for gifts and rewards.
 Social interactions were important for each house, and, to drive engagement, the chat UI is also where players would need to collect gifts and coins.
 While this might break how we understand good UX, making gifts part of the social was used as an ‘icebreaker’ to start conversation and drive engagement to chat.

-For this game, I had the pleasure to work with two UX Designers with different skillsets: one being a visual designer, and the other an interaction designer.
-Any features which required understanding of UI art and 3D animation were assigned to the visual designer.
+For this game, I had the pleasure to work with two UX Designers with different skill sets: one being a visual designer, and the other an interaction designer.
+Any features that required an understanding of UI art and 3D animation were assigned to the visual designer.
 This included the 3D Westeros map and how Leagues would work.
 Features such as social and registration flows, which required a better sense of flows and UX were assigned to the interaction designer.
 They would own the UX of these features from start to finish, working with game designers, engineers, and artists to ensure their vision stayed intact.

 Proven Intellectual Property Authenticity with the GoT Fanbase